“Our employees don’t appreciate what we provide for them.”

 “I don’t want any surprises and want to know what the plan’s cost drivers are.”

 Most CFO’s review benefits once per year.
 Relative to other costs in your operation, benefits are taking a bigger chunk out of your bottom line.
-High-cost medications and LTD benefits are today’s primary cost drivers!
+High-cost medications, excessive margins. risk costs and LTD benefits are today’s primary cost drivers!
 Did you know that your organization pays for benefits that government programs already cover?

 “I approve the switch to a new benefits provider every few years and I get the same business results.”